joshuamabina/tasklist_bloc/README.md

 Sub tasks:

+### [-] LocalStorageApi

-- [-] LocalStorageApi: implements `TaskListApi` using `shared_preferences` to allow storing and retrieval of tasks from mobile local storage.
+Implements `TaskListApi` using `shared_preferences` to allow storing and retrieval of tasks from mobile local storage.

+Things to do:

+- Get task a stream of tasks
+- Initialize the tasklist with tasks, if already existing
+- Initialize the tasklist with no tasks, if none are in existence

 - [ ] Domain Layer: Create a `TaskListRepository`
 - [ ] Feature Layer: Cleanup existing UI code, removing `setState()` implementations and whatnot.